 He has supported course material preparation, facilitated tutorials, and conducted laboratory-based teaching in subjects including Cell and Tissue Culture, Medical Biotechnology, Microbiology, Analytical and Applied Chemistry.
 My Course Experience Survey ratings are above the departmental average, reflecting my strong commitment to effective teaching.

-Dr. Polash also supervises Honours and Master’s research students, mentoring them through research design, experimental work, data interpretation, and scientific writing.
+Dr. Polash also accepts Masters and PhD students (as Co-Supervisor) and project students (as Supervisor) in the drug delivery and nano/soft material design area.
+He mentors students through research design, experimental work, data interpretation, and scientific writing.
 He is dedicated to creating an engaging and inclusive learning environment that encourages independent thinking, critical inquiry, and interdisciplinary collaboration.

 His teaching philosophy emphasises clarity, hands-on learning, and real-world relevance, equipping students with the skills needed for both academic progression and industry readiness.